Arinashyla/defects/README.md

 <h1> Scope </h1>
   This bug report contains info about problems that occured during the work of the platform in high load conditions.
+  In most cases bugs are associated with a high load on the application for which it was not ready.